 You’ll only have a 10-minute break in between the subtests.
 So when you want to schedule a (lunch) break, you need to schedule the subject tests separately and plan some more time between the subtests.

 Be sure you know where your GED testing center is located and get there at least half an hour prior to your appointment.
 All GED test centers across America are listed here.

-Once you get to the testing center, you’ll have to check-in.
-In case you get there after the time of your scheduled appointment, chances are you won’t be admitted and lose your testing fees.
+Once you get to the testing center, you’ll have to check in.
+In case you get there after the time of your scheduled appointment, chances are you won’t be admitted and will lose your testing fees.

 If you want to cancel or change your test appointment, please do so at least 24 hours prior to your test appointment time.
 If you don’t, you surely will lose what you paid.

-So please be aware that if you cancel or change your test appointment less than 24 hours before your appointment, or when don’t show up, you will lose your fees and not be eligible for any refund.
+So please be aware that if you cancel or change your test appointment less than 24 hours before your appointment or when you don’t show up, you will lose your fees and not be eligible for any refund.